 Bill Evans/Beryl Thomas Memorial Scholarship was established due to the longtime love of music that has enriched the members of both families.
 The Scholarship is open to students pursuing a music degree.

 Franklin Family Scholarship was established to honor the dedicated teachers that taught the Franklin family at Smith-Cotton High School.
-The scholarship is awarded based on financial need, academic excellence, and leadership.
+The scholarship is awarded based on moral character, public service, financial need, leadership and academic excellence.

 H.W.
 Harris Scholarship applicants must be attending the University of Missouri at Columbia.
 Applicants must submit an essay describing why they are applying for the H.W.
 Harris Scholarship and why they desire to attend the University of Missouri-Columbia (MU).
 They must exhibit financial need and include in essay any special financial need circumstances.
 Applicants should have a strong scholastic record and ACT/SAT scores.
 Student should have been involved in extracurricular activities which require commitment and challenge, and student should be specific in essay in describing how they took a leadership position.
 Student must exhibit some consistent work-related activities which helped support the student.
 Student must be of high moral character and the school must be able to vouch for this.

 Myron T. Herrick Memorial Scholarship was established by the children of Myron T. Herrick and is open to a graduating senior with a minimum GPA of 3.0 who will be attending the University of Central Missouri in Warrensburg.

 Jim & Judy Holman Scholarship was established in memory of two ardent supporters of Smith-Cotton High School sports and activities.
 They loved following their kids and eleven grandchildren’s sports and activities.
 Judy was especially involved with show choir, dance teams, and soccer teams.
 The scholarship is open to students pursuing any degree.